Biometix/biometix.github.io/playbook/cli.md

 ### Match Certain Naming Pattern

-Suppose your fingerprint files follow a naming convention containing the text 'finger', such as finger_1.jpg or X_finger.png, you can seamlessly locate and analyze them using:
+Should the fingerprint files follow a naming convention containing the text ‘finger’, such as finger_1.jpg or X_finger.png, they can be located and analysed using:

 ``` sh
 ./run.sh --input data/input/ --mode iris --filename "*FINGER*"